DSR-RHIT/me497-reproducible-research/cm/cm5028_web-scrape-2.md

 ## # ... with 340 more rows
 ```

-These data are tidy
+These data are tidy.

-## conclusion

 This data frame can be written to file

     write_csv(df, "data/house_price.csv")